-The bottom line is that Western Conference, a Green Zone plan today, has nearly 90% of its contribution base directly tied to employers with massive liabilities in a Central States insolvency.
+The bottom line is that Western Conference, a Green Zone plan today, currently has approximately 56% of its current contribution base directly tied to employers with massive liabilities in a Central States insolvency.

-When Central States becomes insolvent, it will have dramatic consequences on the financial health of contributing employers.
-While it is difficult to know today how this turns out, it is highly likely that a large number of employers in Central States will become balance sheet insolvent and need to file for reorganization under Chapter 11 or Chapter 7 of the Bankruptcy Code.
-The PBGC recently argued that future insolvent plans, including Central States, will not terminate through mass withdrawal, and therefore, employers continue to contribute (in which actives receive very little from their accruals) and will not have to book the withdrawal liability on their balance sheets.
+When Central States becomes insolvent, it will have dramatic consequences on the financial health of the contributing employers.
+While it is difficult to know today how this turns out, it is highly likely that a number of employers in Central States will become balance sheet insolvent and need to file for reorganization under Chapter 11 or Chapter 7 of the Bankruptcy Code.
+The PBGC recently argued that future insolvent plans, including Central States, will not terminate through mass withdrawal, and therefore, employers continue to contribute (even though actives will receive very little from their accruals) and will not have to book the withdrawal liability on their balance sheets.

 This view is incredibly naïve for several reasons.
-First, almost every employer in the multiemployer system relies on bank credit, capital market debt or equity to keep its company a going concern.
-Given the scale of the liabilities that would be imputed to them based on their proportional share at mass withdrawal (even if it is not invoked), the banks that provide capital to the employers in these insolvent plans will most assuredly consider the withdrawal liability as part of pro forma financial statements used in making lending decisions.
+First, almost every employer in the multiemployer system relies on bank credit, capital market debt or equity to keep their company a going concern.
+Given the scale of the liabilities that would be imputed to the employers based on their proportional share at mass withdrawal (even if it is not invoked), the banks that provide capital to the employers in these insolvent plans will certainly consider the withdrawal liability as part of pro forma financial statements used in making lending decisions.
 Second, the capital markets will be equally unforgiving when it comes to producing pro forma financial statements that would be used to sell the debt or equity issuances of employers to investors in the market.